 How to Build FM Transmitter Circuit

 One of the cool projects I always wanted to build is an FM transmitter with a good range.
-I have always been fascinated by some of the applications of the transmitter especially when I was younger and like everyone else spent most of my time imagining how cool it will be to have some of the equipment and devices used in spy movies.
-So recently, while going over one of my home automation/security projects using the Raspberry Pi and the motion library, I felt it will be cool to add sound to the project and listen live, so asides from the video feedback being supplied by the Pi, I can also get audio feedback from the area being monitored.
+I have always been fascinated by some of the applications of the transmitter, especially when I was younger and, like everyone else, spent most of my time imagining how cool it would be to have some of the equipment and devices used in spy movies.
+So recently, while going over one of my home automation/security projects using the Raspberry Pi and the motion library, I felt it would be cool to add sound to the project and listen live, so aside from the video feedback being supplied by the Pi, I can also get audio feedback from the area being monitored.
 So during the ideation session to implement this Raspberry pi surveillance system, this FM transmitter idea came back to me, and while it won’t allow me to listen remotely (a distance beyond 10km), it will at least allow me keep an “ear” on things when around the house, and after building it I would have achieved some of the goals the younger me had.
-So I finally found strength to build it few days back and in today’s tutorial, will be sharing how you can build your own FM transmitter circuit and believe me it works perfectly.
+So I finally found the strength to build it a few days back, and in today’s tutorial, I will be sharing how you can build your own FM transmitter circuit and believe me, it works perfectly.
+If you are new to building an FM Circuit project, you can have this tutorial What is Amplitude Modulation? a complete guide.
+You can also have a look at this project to learn how to build a smart home automation system using the ESP32.

-At this point it is important to state that, this is being done only for experimental and learning purposes as the laws of certain countries prohibits unauthorized broadcasting.
-It is thus important to keep the FM transmitter at a low range and ensure it must be built within the frame of the laws of your country and does not cause a nuisance to the public.
+At this point, it is important to state that this is being done only for experimental and learning purposes, as the laws of certain countries prohibit unauthorised broadcasting.
+It is thus important to keep the FM transmitter at a low range and ensure it is built within the frame of the laws of your country and does not cause a nuisance to the public.
 I take no holdings for any mishaps.
+Discover how to transform your Raspberry Pi into a functional FM radio transmitter with a simple setup.
+We have also done hands-on projects for enthusiasts and professionals on how Edge AI-Powered Surveillance enhances with intelligent threat detection capabilities.

 How FM Transmitter Works

-The signal strength of audio inputs into the transmitter is usually low therefore an amplifier is usually built to bring the signal level up.
-Based on the desired frequency for transmission (which is usually between the FM frequency band, 88MHz to 108MHz), the carrier frequency is generated using an oscillator circuit and mixed with audio signal to create the modulated signal.
-The modulated signal is then passed through a power amplifier at the transmission stage to create low impedance which is matched with the antenna.
+The signal strength of audio inputs into the transmitter is usually low; therefore, an amplifier is usually built to bring the signal level up.
+Based on the desired frequency for transmission (which is usually between the FM frequency band, 88MHz to 108MHz), the carrier frequency is generated using an oscillator circuit and mixed with an audio signal to create the modulated signal.
+The modulated signal is then passed through a power amplifier at the transmission stage to create a low impedance which is matched with the antenna.
+When designing an FM audio transmitter, the audio input signals are very weak (millivolt range).

 1. 2n2222 NPN Transistor x2